top of page

 Best place to dive in Thailand without crowds

-Travel further south on Thailand's west coast and you'll discover the small, idyllic island of Koh Lipe, a true gem for those seeking to escape the crowds and explore less frequented dive sites.
-This stunning island offers a range of accommodation options to suit every budget, from charming guesthouses to luxurious pool villas offering an eco-friendly barefoot island experience.
+Travel further south on Thailand's west coast and you'll discover the idyllic island of Koh Lipe, a little-visited gem for those seeking to escape the crowds and explore less frequented dive sites.
+This stunning island offers a range of accommodation options to suit every budget, from charming guesthouses to luxurious pool villas offering a barefoot island experience.

-Beyond the incredible marine life, the dive sites around Koh Lipe also feature stunning pinnacles and rock formations that add to the allure of this Thai dive destination.
-While boat diving from land-based operators is the norm, some liveaboard itineraries also include Koh Lipe, allowing visitors to immerse themselves in the island's underwater wonders on a longer Andaman Sea itinerary.
+Beyond the incredible marine life, the dive sites around Koh Lipe also feature stunning pinnacles and rock formations that add its allure.
+While boat diving from land-based operators is the norm, some liveaboard itineraries also include Koh Lipe on longer Andaman Sea itineraries.

 Eco-friendly hotels on Koh Lipe

-Set on the stunning shores of Sunrise Beach, this eco-friendly Koh Lipe beach resort offers guests an unforgettable island getaway steeped in Thai-inspired design.
-Drawing inspiration from the rich architectural heritage of the region, the resort's charming bungalows have been crafted using natural materials that allow for the free flow of cooling ocean breezes.
+Set on the shores of Sunrise Beach, this eco-friendly Koh Lipe resort offers an unforgettable island getaway steeped in Thai-inspired design.
+Drawing inspiration from the region's architectural heritage, the resort's charming bungalows have been crafted using natural materials that allow for natural cooling from ocean breezes.
 In addition to providing refillable water containers, Castaway Resort uses energy-efficient appliances and supports local conservation efforts.
 The attached dive centre offers memorable excursions within Tarutao National Marine Park.

 "Amazing location, beautiful resort with style and great vibe.” - Elisabetta (read more reviews here)

-Located on Koh Lipe's northern coastline, the luxurious Irene Resort offers travellers a 5-star island getaway, with an expansive outdoor swimming pool, a state-of-the-art fitness centre and a restaurant serving mouthwatering cuisine.
-The management at this eco-conscious Koh Lipe resort has long been at the forefront of sustainable practices, evaluating every aspect of the resort's operations to minimise its environmental impact.
+Located on Koh Lipe's north coastline, the luxurious Irene Resort offers travellers a 5-star island getaway.
+Among its amenities are an expansive outdoor swimming pool, a state-of-the-art fitness centre and a restaurant serving mouthwatering cuisine.
+The management at this eco-friendly Koh Lipe resort has long been at the forefront of sustainable practices, evaluating every aspect of the resort's operations to minimise its environmental impact.
 Aside from offering snorkelling and scuba diving excursions, the Irene features a pampering spa and kayak/paddleboard rentals.

 "Irene is one of the most stunning resorts I’ve stayed at.” - Hollie (read more reviews here)